erickeliab/LinuxTerminalReference/README.md

 # LinuxTerminalReference
-Basic linux terminal commands for programmers
+Basic linux terminal commands for programmer

 ## What is Linux